taku25/UCM.nvim/README.md

-:UCM rename <Relative/Path/To/File> <NewName> " Directly rename a class file (extension is optional) :UCM move <Source/File/Path> <Target/Dir>    " Move a class to a new directory :UCM switch                                   " Switch between header/source
+:UCM rename <Relative/Path/To/File> <NewName> " Directly rename a class file (extension is optional) :UCM move <Source/File/Path> <Target/Dir>    " Move a class to a new directory :UCM switch                                   " Switch between header/source :UCM copy_include                             " Copy #include path for current file to clipboard :UCM copy_include!                            " Pick a class and copy its #include path
 ```

 ## 🤖 API & Automation Examples